Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 where $k_1$ and $k_2$ are the input propagation constants, and $k_3$ is the output propagation constant in the waveguide.
 To achieve broadband QPM, $\Lambda$ may be chirped (i.e., varied along the waveguide).
 To design $\Lambda(z)$ (z is the spatial coordinate in the propagation direction), we numerically compute the frequency $\omega$ dependent propagation constants $k(\omega)$ of the fundamental waveguide mode for waveguide top widths of 800, 1000 and 1200~nm.
 Based on Eq.~\ref{eq:qpm}, we derive the required poling period $\Lambda$ for a number of sum-frequency processes that would result in second harmonic generation (SHG = fundamental+fundamental), third harmonic generation (THG = SHG+fundamental) and fourth harmonic generation (FHG = SHG+SHG or THG+fundamental).
 These periods $\Lambda$ are shown in Fig.~\ref{fig:waveguideDesign}b, as a function of the fundamental comb's wavelengths.

 Prior to astrocomb generation, we test different waveguide designs with a low-repetition rate (100~MHz), 80~fs mode-locked laser operating at a center wavelength of 1560~nm.
+The pulses are coupled to the chip via a high-numerical aperture lens (NA=0.7) lens and the spectra are collected using reflective collimation optics and a fluoride multimode fiber that connects to a grating-based optical spectrum analyzer (Yokogawa AQ6374).
+Utilizing a lensed fiber with a calibrated coupling efficiency as temporary output coupler, we determine the input coupling efficiency of the high-NA lens to be $13\pm2$\%.
 To illustrate the impact of the poling structure, we compare in Figure~\ref{fig:waveguideDesign}d a waveguide poled for broadband SHG ($\Lambda$ weakly chirped as indicated) with an unpoled waveguide (Fig.~\ref{fig:waveguideDesign}e), demonstrating markedly different behaviors.
 The poled waveguide creates a broadband SHG at approximately 400~THz, whereas the unpoled waveguide only creates narrow SHG.
 These observations agree with numerical simulation via \textit{pyChi} \cite{voumard2023} (shown below the experimental spectra).
-In a more advanced design (Fig.~\ref{fig:waveguideDesign}f) a short SHG section is followed by a longer and strongly chirped section designed to enable FHG.
+Note that the poled waveguide also exhibits a more substantial broadening of the input spectrum (and its harmonics), which can be explained through the contributions of cascaded $\chi^{(2)}$-processes to the effective $\chi^{(3)}$-nonlinearity.
+In a more advanced design (Fig.~\ref{fig:waveguideDesign}f) a short SHG section (supporting also broadening) is followed by a longer and strongly chirped section designed to enable FHG.
 Indeed pronounced FHG is visible, although, in contrast to the simulation, it is not stronger than the THG signal; we attribute this to the very small values of $\Lambda<2$~µm, which are challenging to fabricate with high fidelity.
-To overcome the fabrication challenge for very small $\Lambda$, we consider higher-order QPM instead (Fig.~\ref{fig:waveguideDesign}b).
-In higher-order QPM, the poling period is an odd-integer (here: 3) multiple of the fundamental poling period $\Lambda$.
-Higher-order QPM structures are easier to fabricate, although at the cost of a reduced efficiency.
+To overcome the fabrication challenge for very small $\Lambda$, we also consider higher-order QPM (Fig.~\ref{fig:waveguideDesign}b).
+In higher-order QPM, the poling period is an integer multiple $q$ of the fundamental poling period $\Lambda$ \cite{suhara1990}, which relaxes fabrication requirements at the cost of reduced efficiency.
+In our design for symmetric poling (equal length for both crystal orientations), $q$ is an odd-integer (here: 3); In addition, unintentional phase-matching may occur involving higher-order waveguide modes and coupling between orthorgonal polarizations.
 A possible design is shown in Fig.~\ref{fig:waveguideDesign}g, where, after a short length of SHG poling, $\Lambda$ ranges from 2 to 7~µm.
 This choice of $\Lambda$ respects the fabrication limit and provides QPM for most processes (Fig.~\ref{fig:waveguideDesign}b).
-The generated harmonic spectrum extends across 600~THz from (ca. 350 to 1000~nm) within $\sim$20~dB of dynamic range, demonstrating, in agreement with previous work \cite{wu2023}, the potential of LiNbO$_3$ waveguides for generating gap-free spectra in the VIS and UV domains.
+The generated harmonic spectrum extends across 600~THz (ca. 350 to 1000~nm) within $\sim$20~dB of dynamic range, demonstrating, in agreement with previous work \cite{wu2024}, the potential of LiNbO$_3$ waveguides for generating gap-free spectra in the VIS and UV domains.